 Against those who are trying to destroy our children life by engaging them into malicious content.
 It’s time to make their life hell and prevent them from stealing our online freedom.

 Use Herculean Passwords

-However, these simple passwords mean, you are giving open opportunities for hackers to break down your online accounts.
-Therefore, create your passwords that include unusual or unique letters, use uppercase letters between the passwords without any logic.
+However, these simple passwords mean, you are giving open opportunities for hackers.
+To break down your online accounts.
+Therefore, create your passwords that include unusual or unique letters, use uppercase letters between the passwords.

 The reason why I am emphasizing not to use simple passwords, it is because due to hackers are also getting more smart and clever by using different algorithms and coding technique to access online users accounts.

-Moreover, if you are freaking out that how the hell you will remember such kind of complex passwords and when you have to change them on a regular basis, don’t panic, I have a solution for it too.
+Moreover, if you are freaking out that how the hell you will remember such kind of complex passwords, don’t panic.
+I have a solution for it too.

 Furthermore, if you are assuming that I will tell you to set your passwords on your devices, then you are wrong.